-I was inspired to make Key Lime Pie after watching The Great British Bake Off Series 3.
-In episode 5, the contestants final challenge was American Pies.
-This challenge produced what was called ‘the best bake of the series’: Ryan Chong’s Key Lime Pie (pictured below).
+I was inspired to make Key Lime Pie after watching The Great British Bake Off.
+Ryan Chong’s Key Lime Pie (pictured below) was called the ‘best bake of the series’.
 Ryan struggled during baking it, but managed to turn out an absolutely beautiful pie.
 He was awarded star baker and praised highly by Mary and Paul.
 It was a very emotional moment and I was so pleased for him!
 He used short crust pastry for his pie, but I’ve made it a little simpler by using a biscuit base.
 I’ve combined digestive biscuits with ginger nuts for a hint of ginger flavour – inspired by Ryan!
 The filling is super zingy and I’ve topped the pie with whipped cream to set off the sour lime.
 If you’ve never made Key Lime Pie before, this is a great place to start!

 Ryan’s original Key Lime Pie recipe can be found on the BBC website.